yareally/Java7-on-Android/README.md

 ## Setting up on Intellij IDEA 13 (and probably Android Studio)

 The new Intellij finally has a built in option to override core libraries of Android, making much of the above far easier.
+The instructions below take advantage of this and allow us to override the core libraries with a jar within Intellij IDEA normal build process.
+If using Intellij IDEA 12, you'll have to use the old fallback directions as this will not work

 1. Clone this project or grab core.jar from the libs directory.